WiFiPineapple/legacy-wifipineapple-wiki/creating_modules.md

 +-------------------+         +--------------+         +-----------+         +------+
 ```

 A module will contain at least four files required to function.
-A `module.html` that contains the HTML for the module, A `module.info` that contains the name, description, version and author of the module in JSON format, a `module.js` file inside of the `js/` folder that contains the AngularJS, and finally a `module.php` file inside of the `php/` folder.
+A `module.html` that contains the HTML for the module, A `module.info` that contains the name, description, version and author of the module in JSON format, a `module.js` file inside of the `js/` folder that contains the AngularJS, and finally a `module.php` file inside of the `api/` folder.
 It is structured like this:
 ```
 .
 ├── js
 │   └── module.js
 ├── module.html
 ├── module.info
-└── php
+└── api
     └── module.php
 ```